AlandLab/GitPyVersion/README.md

 ## 📝 Description

-GitPyVersion is a command-line utility for Windows that checks the installed versions of `Git` and `Python` and, if updates are available, allows downloading and installing them quickly.
+GitPyVersion is a command-line utility for Windows that checks the installed versions of Git and Python and, if updates are available, allows you to download and install them quickly.

 ---

 ## ✨ Main features

 - Checks the versions of Git and Python installed on the system.
-- Automatically extracts the latest available versions from the official Git and Python pages.
+- Automatically retrieves the latest available versions from the official Git and Python pages.
-- Downloads and, if requested, installs new versions (`-d` to download, `-di` to download and install).
+- If requested, downloads and installs new versions (`-d` to download, `-di` to download and install).
-- Installs Git and/or Python if missing on the system.
+- Installs Git and/or Python if they are not already installed on the system.
-- Shows a progress bar during downloads.
+- Displays a progress bar during downloads.

 ---